-The City Plan Part 2 was adopted in October 2022.is now at an advanced stage.
+The City Plan Part 2 is now at an advanced stage.
 It was submitted for examination in May 2021 and the inspector's report was received in July 2022.
-It has been designed to complement Part 1 of the Plan and to provide site allocations and development management policies more specific details.
+It has been designed to complement Part 1 of the Plan and to provide more specific details.